Sahe20/wireframing/README.md

 ✅ Integrates easily with developer handoff tools and version history

 Figma helps bridge the gap between design and development by making the design process more transparent, collaborative, and efficient.

+🚀 Benefits of Wireframing in Software Development Wireframing offers several practical benefits during the Software Development Lifecycle (SDLC):

+🧭 Guides the Design Process

+It provides a clear roadmap for layout and user experience decisions before visual design and coding begin.

+Example: Knowing that a booking system needs a confirmation screen helps prioritize that screen in both design and backend logic.

+💬 Enhances Team Communication

+Designers, developers, and stakeholders can all refer to the same visual blueprint.

+Example: A wireframe showing the “Book Now” button ensures everyone agrees on its placement and function before it’s built.

+💡 Encourages Early Feedback

+Teams can spot layout issues, missing features, or workflow problems early in the process.

+⚙️ Reduces Rework and Saves Time

+Developers build what’s already visualized and agreed upon, avoiding costly changes later.